kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 free up the devices allocated by its ResourceClaims.

-Claims reserved for a PodGroup can also be deallocated by the scheduler in the DynamicResource plugin's `PostFilter` phase.
-In `PostFilter`, the DynamicResources plugin uses the scheduler's internal view of PodGroups to determine if any of the group's Pods are scheduled.
+Claims reserved for a PodGroup can also be deallocated by the scheduler in the DynamicResource plugin's `Unreserve` phase when scheduling of a PodGroup failed and they are not reserved for any other resources (like other PodGroups).
+In that phase, the DynamicResources plugin uses the scheduler's internal view of PodGroups to determine if any of the group's Pods are scheduled.
 When no Pods in the group are scheduled, the scheduler removes the PodGroup from the claim's `status.reservedFor`.

-A future invocation of `PostFilter` will deallocate the ResourceClaim if its `status.reservedFor` list is still empty.
+The DynamicResources plugin will also implement the `PostFilter` phase of the PodGroup scheduling cycle which will perform a similar function to the Pod-level implementation.
+When a PodGroup fails to schedule, `PostFilter` will deallocate and unreserve the PodGroup's ResourceClaims which are reserved only for that PodGroup or for nobody.

 ### Determining Allowed Pods for a ResourceClaim